Can Finetuing LLMs on Small Human Samples Increase Heterogeneity, Alignment, and Belief-Action Coherence?

 Given that finetuning on data subsets increases response heterogeneity, we next examine whether this added variation reflects meaningful alignment with human data or merely introduces random noise.
-To quantify the discrepancy between LLM-simulated and human belief distributions, we use the Jensen–Shannon (JS) distance \citep{lin2002divergence}, a symmetric and bounded measure of distributional divergence that has also been applied by \citet{Gao} to compare LLM and human response distributions.
 Our results show that all finetuned models substantially reduce the Jensen–Shannon (JS) distance between LLM-simulated data and human responses.
 Figure \ref{fig:ethnicity_js} reports the JS distance by ethnicity and model.
 The ethnicity categories correspond to the default classifications used by Prolific, the participant recruitment platform through which the original data were collected.
 As expected, the unfinetuned baseline exhibits the largest JS distances, consistent with the patterns observed in the previous section.
 Across all finetuned variants, the JS distance decreases by at least half, indicating improved alignment with human response distributions.

 However, the impact of balanced sampling is mixed.
 Surprisingly, incorporating more demographically diverse data does not necessarily reduce JS distance for minority groups, even though such sampling increases representation.
 Notably, the lowest JS distance is consistently observed in the White participant category, even for the balanced model, which aligns with prior findings that LLMs most closely reflect the WEIRD population.
 This pattern emphasizes the persistence of demographic bias in model alignment and highlights the need for more sophisticated sampling or finetuning strategies to achieve equitable representational fidelity.
 Indeed, our ablation study (see Appendix \ref{sec:ablation}) shows that adding demographic information does not meaningfully increase alignment in our context.